-We recognized asset impairment, restructuring, and other special charges of \$58.0 million and \$72.4 million in the second quarters of 2016 and 2015, respectively, related to integration costs for Novartis AH, severance costs, and asset impairments.
-For the first six months of 2016 and 2015, we recognized asset impairment, restructuring, and other special charges of \$189.4 million and \$180.4 million, respectively.
-The charges for the first six months of 2016 were associated with asset impairments related to the closure of an animal health manufacturing facility in Ireland as well as integration and severance costs related to the acquisition of Novartis AH.
-The 2015 charges primarily related to integration costs and intangible asset impairments due to product rationalization resulting from the acquisition of Novartis AH.
+We recognized asset impairment, restructuring, and other special charges of \$45.5 million and \$234.9 million for the third quarter and first nine months of 2016, respectively, compared with charges of \$42.4 million and \$222.8 million for the third quarter and first nine months of 2015, respectively.
+For the third quarter of 2016, the charges related to integration and severance costs for Novartis AH.
+For the third quarter of 2015, the charges primarily related to integration costs for Novartis AH and severance costs.
+The charges for the first nine months of 2016 were primarily associated with integration costs related to our acquisition of Novartis AH, asset impairments related to the closure of an animal health manufacturing facility in Ireland, as well as severance costs.
+The charges for the first nine months of 2015 were primarily attributable to integration costs for Novartis AH, severance costs, and intangible asset impairments primarily due to product rationalization resulting from the acquisition of Novartis AH.
 See Note 5 to the consolidated condensed financial statements for additional information.

-Other-net, (income) expense was income of \$21.2 million and expense of \$127.8 million for the second quarter and first six months of 2016, respectively, compared with expense of \$123.3 million and \$30.6 million for the same respective periods in 2015.
-Other expense during the first six months of 2016 was driven by a \$203.9 million charge related to the impact of the Venezuelan financial crisis, including the significant deterioration of the bolívar.
-Other expense during the second quarter and first six months of 2015 was driven by a net charge of \$152.7 million related to the repurchase of \$1.65 billion of debt.
+Other-net, (income) expense was income of \$27.2 million and expense of \$100.6 million for the third quarter and first nine months of 2016, respectively, compared with income of \$86.5 million and \$55.9 million for the same respective periods in 2015.
+Other expense during the first nine months of 2016 was driven by a \$203.9 million charge related to the impact of the Venezuelan financial crisis, including the significant deterioration of the bolívar.
+Other income during the third quarter of 2015 was driven by net gains on investments.
+Other income during the first nine months of 2015 was driven by net gains on investments, partially offset by a net charge of \$152.7 million related to the repurchase of \$1.65 billion of debt.
 See Note 12 to the consolidated condensed financial statements for additional information.

-The effective tax rates were 20.8 percent and 21.4 percent for the second quarter and first six months of 2016, respectively, compared with 11.6 percent and 12.9 percent for the same respective periods in 2015.
-The increase in the effective tax rates for the second quarter and first six months of 2016 as compared with the same respective periods of 2015 is primarily due to the tax impact of 2015 charges, including acquired IPR&D charges; asset impairment, restructuring, and other special charges; and a net charge related to the repurchase of debt.
+The effective tax rates were 19.9 percent and 20.8 percent for the third quarter and first nine months of 2016, respectively, compared with 23.7 percent and 17.7 percent for the same respective periods in 2015.
+The decline in the effective tax rate for the third quarter of 2016 is primarily due to the benefit of certain U.S. tax provisions, including the research and development tax credit, reinstated for 2016.
+The increase in the effective tax rate for the first nine months of 2016 is primarily due to the tax impact of 2015 charges, including acquired IPR&D charges; a net charge related to the repurchase of debt; and asset impairment, restructuring, and other special charges.